pyvista/pyvista/CONTRIBUTING.md

 Once you have tested your branch locally, create a pull request on (pyvista GitHub)[https://github.com/pyvista/pyvista] while merging to master.
-This will automatically run continious integration (CI) testing and verify your changes will work across several platforms.
+This will automatically run continuous integration (CI) testing and verify your changes will work across several platforms.

 To ensure someone else reviews your code, at least one other member of